percona/psmdb-docs/docs/system-requirements.md

 ## ARM64

-Percona Server for MongoDB requires the ARMv8.2-A or later microarchitecture.
+Percona Server for MongoDB requires the ARMv8.2-A or later micro-architecture.

-Currently, only [Docker images](https://hub.docker.com/r/percona/percona-server-mongodb/) are available.